andrewchambers/bupstash/doc/man/bupstash-query-language.7.md

 ```

 Note, This differs from the typical tradition of using `()` for grouping so queries are
-easier to write in shell scripts where `()` already has design a designated meaning.
+easier to write in shell scripts where `()` already has a designated meaning.

 ## SEE ALSO